Skip to content

 Asset returns in practice

 A return process survives contact with busy people when it takes under a minute: scan, glance, note, done.
-In AMPthilly, returns capture who returned the item, when, in what condition, and any notes - and a direct transfer covers the case where the kit goes straight to the next person without passing through storage.
+In AMPthilly, returns capture who returned the item, when, in what condition, and any notes - and a direct transfer covers the case where the kit goes straight to the next person without passing through storage, the distinction drawn out in the FAQ below.
 Shared devices such as projectors are where the discipline pays off first, because they change hands constantly and nobody owns them.

 Free to start, no card required